sarnavadatta/Finance-in-Python/Vector Autoregression/Readme.md

 # 📘 Vector Autoregression (VAR) Model

+Vector Autoregression (VAR):
-**Vector Autoregression (VAR)** is a statistical model used to capture the linear relationships among multiple time series variables.
+is a statistical model used to capture the linear relationships among multiple time series variables.
 Unlike univariate autoregressive models, VAR treats all variables as endogenous, meaning each variable is modeled as a function of its own past values and the past values of all other variables in the system.
 ---

 ## Key features